yixin1230/CPP_Module/CPP06/README.md

 ##### dynamic_cast<type>
 - Involves a run-time type check
-- Base class has to be polymorphic
+- Base class has to be polymorphic base class because it uses this information to decide safe downcasting.
+- To work on dynamic_cast there must be one virtual function in the base class.
 - On success returns a value of new_type
 - On failure:<br>
 If type is pointer-> null pointer<br>
 If type is reference-> bad_cast exception<br>

+##### Downcasting
+- Casting a base class pointer (or reference) to a derived class pointer (or reference) is known as downcasting.
+- casting from the base class pointer/reference to the derived class

+##### Upcasting
+- Casting a derived class pointer (or reference) to a base class pointer (or reference) is known as upcasting.

 ###### ```RTTI```:<br>
 - Run Time Type Identification